 You’ll get a better idea of which skills are typically expected to develop this year.
 You’ll also learn whether there are possible developmental trouble spots to discuss with the pediatrician.

 This year children are working to get better at the gross and fine motor skills they developed as 2-year-olds.
 They start doing some new things, too.
-Most 3-year-olds learn to do things like these by the end of their fourth year:
+Most 3-year-olds learn to do things like these by the time they’re 4:

 Gross Motor Skills